Cyprus – Northern (Kyrenia, Famagusta) Oct 13-15, 2021

 The abbey consists of a church and a cloister, with most of the monastic buildings surrounding the cloister.

 The church, which dates to the 13th century, itself borders the courtyard and is the best-preserved part of the complex.
 The Italian murals on the facade may date to the 15th century.
 The church has a flat roof and a belfry, with only one surviving bell, above the entrance.
 The church consists of a nave with two side aisles, a choir, and a sacristy.
-The surviving decorations include an intricately carved pulpit, the bishop’s throne, five chandeliers, an ordinary iconostasis, and processis (in the front middle of the floor, it usually has an eagle and a snake at the bottom).
-It is possible that the graves of several Lusignan kings rest beneath the floor of the church.
+The surviving decorations include an intricately carved pulpit, the bishop’s throne, five chandeliers, an ordinary iconostasis, and processes (in the front middle of the floor, it usually has an eagle and a snake at the bottom).
+The graves of several Lusignan kings may rest beneath the floor of the church.
 The forecourt leads to the cloister, which has 18 arches.

 Refectory.
 The door’s lintel contains coats of arms of Cyprus, Jerusalem, and the Lusignans.
 The refectory is Gothic in design and is the finest room in the Abbey.
 It includes a pulpit that projects from the north wall, six windows on the north wall that illuminate the space, and a rose window on the eastern wall.
 The room is 30m long and 10m wide, with seven columns that extend from the side walls to support the roof.
 The six windows provide a lovely view across the countryside to the sea.
 The refectory also has a high vaulted ceiling.
 Concerts and recitals of classical music are held here about every 4 days in the fall.
 There is a stage with many chairs.